spider-rs/spider/spider/README.md

 1. `chrome_stealth`: Enables stealth mode to make it harder to be detected as a bot.
 1. `cookies`: Enables cookies storing and setting to use for request.
 1. `cron`: Enables the ability to start cron jobs for the website.
+1. `smart`: Enables smart mode.
+This runs request as HTTP until JavaScript rendering is needed.
+This avoids sending multiple network request by re-using the content.

 ### Decentralization